tanyaweaver/python-dev-accelerator/source/schedule/week08/tue.rst

 Objectives
 ==========

-* Learn how to tag objects with a Django add-on.
+* Learn how to incorporate a Django add-on.

 Readings
 ========